justinrgarrard/world-of-naevis.net/docs/character_creation/race/halfling.md

 | **Naturally Stealthy** | you can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.                   |

-Lightfoot halflings come from sociable tribes known for trading and tinkering.
-Among their people, marriage is an opportunity to transfer trading rights between caravans.
+Lightfoot halflings come from sociable tribes known for their skill in trade.
+They are polite, canny, and peerless hagglers.

 #### Stout Halfling